 Daily departures between Oslo and Lærdal (approximately six hours).
 For timetables and booking please contact Nor-Way Bussekspress.

-The Sognefjord lies approximately 170 kilometres north of Bergen.
+The Sognefjord lies approximately 105 miles north of Bergen.

 - By car: